 Laurelyn looked over her works.
 Her funds sending a flight out over the Spires of Xelgar were larger than any other.
-It is her town that gets to host the final rising of the airships, her vassals that operate the Ship of the Fleet and its three carrax, her pamphleteers that will write the story of these days.
+It is her town that gets to host the final rising of the airxips; her vassals that operate the Ship of the Fleet and its three carrax; her pamphleteers that will write the story of these days.
 Other families had more money, fame, power, but the Ixkon discovered the anti-sink balloons and taut-line messaging that is needed for such a large expedition.

 There are two other models like her Airxip Ixkon (of course she gave it the family name), one is slightly larger and with an additional two tenders.
-Gerarldine played the game well, but proximity the High Mother could not earn her more than the vital discoveries necessary to cross the Spires.
-The third broadship, Arx Golmul, comes from the North.
+Gerarldine played the game well, but proximity to the High Mother could not earn her more than the vital discoveries necessary to cross the Spires.
+The third broadxip, Arx Golmul, comes from the North.
 With just two carrax helping it over the Spire it is most likely to struggle with the winds.
 But the northern community harvests the fuel trees for the bellows and they are experimenting in granting mulkon the right to vote.
 If the High Mother sees Arx Golmul do well major changes could be forced.
 It is likely that the Mothers Parliament were outmaneuvered when they approved that flight.
 No matter for Laurelyn, she is focused on earning her family, all of her family, more money.